 Seljalandsfoss Waterfall in Winter

-That said, while the path behind the waterfall is open during summer, it closes in winter due to safety concerns.
+That said, the path behind the waterfall closes in winter for safety reasons, so that particular experience is summer-only.

 Winter temperatures typically range from 28 – 40 degrees Fahrenheit (-2 to 4 degrees Celsius).

 Pro tip: If you’re planning to walk around the falls in winter, crampons are essential.
-The combination of ice and water makes the ground deceptively slippery, and you’ll want to avoid any mishaps!
+The ground gets deceptively slippery where ice meets spray, and a fall here is no fun.

 Wondering what to pack?
 You’re in luck! 👇